 But how were they going to get Americans to buy burnt and bitter coffee?
 Unfortunately, here in lies the power of marketing.
 These big coffee companies spent tens of millions of dollars convincing Americans that coffee was supposed to taste bitter and burnt.
 And it worked.

 Now let’s fast forward to the 1970’s.
 Peet’s Coffee and later Starbucks decided to buy better beans.
 But since Americans were used to burnt and bitter coffee, they decided to not buck the trend and simply continued the tradition of burnt and bitter coffee.
 Basically they offered better burnt coffee.

 Here we are 40 years later and many of today’s micro-roasters and coffee drinkers are following the path laid down by specialty high-end wine vintners and wine drinkers of the 80’s, and micro-beer brewers of the last decade.
 What people are discovering is fresh, lightly roasted coffee tastes ten times better than the cheap, over roasted, old, stale coffee that the ubiquitous industrial coffee companies offer.

 Best Coffee Beans

-That’s why we at Lake City Coffee only buy coffee beans that have been grown at high altitudes and by the strictest whole bean organic coffee standards.
+That’s why we at Lake City Coffee only buy coffee beans that have been grown at high altitudes and with the strictest whole bean organic coffee standards.
 Secondly, we roast the best coffee beans the old fashioned way, low-n-slow.